cauz-santos/Training/Day 4. Data QC and Experimental design.md

 sbatch fastqc_job.sh
 ```

-This will run FastQC on all `.fastq.gz` files in the current directory and save the output reports (.html and .zip) in the folder `fastqc_reports/.`
+This will run FastQC on all `.fastq.gz` files in the current directory and save the output reports (.html and .zip) in the folder `fastqc`